 Traci Stoop is the head girls cross country coach and assistant track coach at Abraham Lincoln High School in Council Bluffs, Iowa.
 She has helped lead both programs to recent success and had a number of athletes advance to the college level.
 Stoop was a former college athlete at the NAIA level and continues maintain a passion for running, having completed full and ultra marathons.
 She continually devotes her time and energy into helping student-athletes achieve their goals.

-The camp features several instructional sessions per day, swimming, three hot meals, and lodging in residence halls.
+The camp features several instructional sessions per day, hot meals, and lodging in residence halls.
 An evening recreation program is also included.

 Players Grouped by: skill, age, times and years of experience